 Shady Side Academy was founded in a one-room schoolhouse in the Shadyside section of Pittsburgh in 1883.
 Since its founding, Shady Side Academy has seen many changes, including the addition of a Junior School in 1909, the move of the Senior School from the city to a "country" locale (Fox Chapel) in 1922, a merger with The Arnold School in 1940, and the opening of the first standalone Middle School in Western Pennsylvania in 1958.
-A merger with Fox Chapel Country Day School is planned for 2017, which will give the Academy a second junior school campus.
+The 2017 merger with Fox Chapel Country Day School gave the Academy a second elementary school campus.

 The Academy celebrated its quasquicentennial (125th) anniversary in 2008-2009.